-We Each Have Different Turn-On Triggers — Here's How To Figure Out Yours
+We Each Have Different Sexual Triggers — Here's How To Figure Out Yours

 Turn-on triggers is a method I developed to help people understand what, beyond instinctual biological norms, gets them hot and bothered.
 I've used this method in my counseling to help some understand why they lack desire in their loving relationships.
 And I've also used it to help single people assess whether they're being manipulated into sexual relationships that don't serve them.
 Knowing your and your sexual partner's turn-on triggers can lift the veil of fog when it comes to finding and maintaining an intimate mood.